BenjaminSchaaf/sbnf/README.md

 * Fix known edge cases in compiler.
 In a couple places we panic!() instead of providing an implementation.
 * Additional tests for compilation
-* Fix meta scopes not being properly applied in branches
 * Fix illegal scopes missing language specific scoping
 * Prevent popping from main
 * Add warnings for when branches are used in non-popping loops.